 — Stephanie Burgis 🐲 (@stephanieburgis) 20 May 2019

-How MailChimp free plan will change
+How the MailChimp free plan will change

 The service replaced the term “Contacts” with “Audiences.”
-And by Audiences, MailChimp means every user who has ever interacted with the sender — both active and unsubscribed recipients — including those who once registered for an event through your email but has never actually subscribed to regular email campaigns from you.
+By Audiences, MailChimp means every user who has ever interacted with the sender — both active and unsubscribed recipients — including those who once registered for an event through your email but has never actually subscribed to regular email campaigns from you.

 This means you won’t be able to email 2,000 recipients for free anymore and can only store the “audience” of 2,000 emails — subscribed and unsubscribed users, as well as transactional contacts — at best.

-Small database owners now need to switch from a free MailChimp account to a paid pricing plan and devote more time to working with their databases — regularly archive unsubscribed contacts, actively re-engage inactive recipients, and clear space for potential subscribers.
+Small mailing list owners now need to switch from a free MailChimp account to a paid pricing plan and devote more time to working with their databases — regularly archive unsubscribed contacts, actively re-engage inactive recipients, and clear space for potential subscribers.
 Inactive subscribers will add up as much as 10-30% to the initial pricing plan for those who own big databases and send emails regularly.

 On top of that, MailChimp free plan users can no longer test their emails, upload and save their templates; neither can they use some automation features.

 MailChimp vs SendPulse: pricing plans comparison

 With SendPulse, you are charged solely for the number of users you email to, and not for your whole database.
 You are still able to send 2,500 emails up to six times a month for free.
 Our support team is available for users of both free and paid plans, while MailChimp support team provides help to paid plan users only.